NP6/npush-ios/README.md

 ## Prerequisites
-Whe are going to review all the steps needed to be done before installing NPush SDK.
+We will go through all the necessary steps that need to be completed prior to installing the NPush SDK.

 ### Apple Push Notifications certificates